Quality-adjusted life year: Weighting

-Another way of determining the weight associated with a particular health state is to use standard descriptive systems such as the EuroQol Group's EQ-5D questionnaire, which categorises health states according to five dimensions: mobility, self-care, usual activities (e.g. work, study, homework or leisure activities), pain/discomfort and anxiety/depression.
+Another way of determining the weight associated with a particular health state is to use standard descriptive systems such as the EuroQol Group's EQ-5D questionnaire, which categorizes health states according to five dimensions: mobility, self-care, usual activities (e.g. work, study, homework or leisure activities), pain/discomfort and anxiety/depression.

 Use

 Data on medical costs are often combined with QALYs in cost-utility analysis to estimate the cost-per-QALY associated with a health care intervention.
 This parameter can be used to develop a cost-effectiveness analysis of any treatment.
 This incremental cost-effectiveness ratio (ICER) can then be used to allocate healthcare resources, often using a threshold approach.

-In the United Kingdom, the National Institute for Health and Care Excellence (NICE), which advises on the use of health technologies within the National Health Service, has since at least 2013 used "£ per QALY" to evaluate their utility.
+In the United Kingdom, the National Institute for Health and Care Excellence (NICE), which advises on the use of health technologies within the National Health Service, used "£ per QALY" to evaluate their utility since its founding in 1999.

-In the Netherlands the use of QALYs is also applied to decision making on security measures of highways and local roads and railway crossings.
+In 1989, the state of Oregon attempted to reform its Medicaid system by incorporating the QALY metric.
+This was found to be discriminatory, and in violation of the Americans with Disabilities Act in 1992.
+Louis W. Sullivan, the Secretary of Health and Human Services at the time, criticized the plan by stating that "Oregon's plan in substantial part values the life of a person with a disability less than the life of a person without a disability."